| Title: | Calibration Performance |

 arguments passed to |

-The original ggplotCalibrationCurve
+The original ggplotCalibrationCurve object is returned.

-object is returned.
+The original SurvivalCalibrationCurve object is returned.

-has 500 observations.
+The clusteredtraindata has 1000 observations and the clusteredtestdata has 500 observations.
 The same settings were used to generate both data sets.

-data(traindata) data(testdata)
+data(traindata) data(testdata)data(traindata) data(testdata)

-the binary outcome variable
+ythe binary outcome variable

-covariate 1
+x1covariate 1

-covariate 2
+x2covariate 2

-covariate 3
+x3covariate 3

-covariate 4
+x4covariate 4

 See the examples for how the data sets were generated.